 Levitt and March (1996) also discuss superstitious learning.
 This occurs when positive or negative results are associated with the wrong actions.
 Success and failure can both generate superstitious learning.
 If a firm does well, the routines that they followed are linked to this success and are subsequently reinforced.
 The opposite is true for failure.
 In such cases, the organization thinks that it has learned when in fact it has not.
 Real organizational learning would have resulted from the examination of the information generated from their actions rather than from relatively arbitrary success or failure criteria.

 Different Approaches to Organizational Learning

 Generally speaking, there are two approaches to organisational learning.
-The first view looks at the firm as a whole and examines learning from a cognitive perspective.
+The first view looks at the firm as a whole and s learning from a cognitive perspective.
 In a way, the firm is treated like a large brain composed of the individual members of the organization.
 The second view looks at learning as community based, where the firm's practitioners create knowledge in their own networks called communities of practice (Lave & Wenger 1991).

 These views should be seen as complementary rather than contradictory.
-The next two sub-sections will examine organizational learning theory from these two perspectives.
+The next two sub-sections will organizational learning theory from these two perspectives.

 New article on Search Tools under KM Tools by Category

 Will be adding reviews of KM-related systems and tools in the very near future